Generating Many Radical, Creative Ideas

 While brainstorming can be effective, it's important to approach it with an open mind and a spirit of non-judgment.
 If you don't do this, people "clam up," the number and quality of ideas plummets, and morale can suffer.

-You often get the best results by combining individual and group brainstorming, and by managing the process according to the "rules" below.
+You often get the best results by combining individual and group brainstorming, which we explain below, and by managing the process according to the "rules" below.
 By doing this, you can get people to focus on the issue without interruption, you maximize the number of ideas that you can generate, and you get that great feeling of team bonding that comes with a well-run brainstorming session!